-The VWU unites women and encourages them to implement the line and orientation of the Party and the policies and laws of the State.
-The VWU mobilizes the society to realize gender equality.
+The VWU’s functions are to represent, care for and protect the legitimate and legal rights and interests of women from all walks of life, participate in the Party-building and State management, unite women and encourage them to follow the line and orientation of the Party and the policies and laws of the State, and mobilize the society to realize gender equality.

-The VWU is a member of the Vietnam Fatherland Front, the ASEAN Confederation of Women’s Organizations (ACWO), and the Women’s International Democratic Federation (WIDF).
+The VWU is a member of the Vietnam Fatherland Front, the Women’s International Democratic Federation (WIDF), and the ASEAN Confederation of Women’s Organizations (ACWO).

 During the period of 1930-1945, VWU had different names, such as the Liberalization Women's Union (1931-1945), the Anti-Imperialism Women's Union (1936-1938), the Democratic Women's Union (1939-1940), and the Women League for National Salvation (1941-1950).
 These predecessors of the VWU had undertaken the common task of mobilizing women nationwide to take part in the anti-feudalism and anti-imperialism movements led by the Communist Party to struggle for the power of the people.